darkoverlordofdata/dish/readme.md

 ## /dē-ish/
 #### a language that targets asm.js

+## Performance Sux
+I've read a lot of performance hype, about asmjs but it's really relative, asmjs is mostly a compatability layer for c++ rather than a performance tool.
+Simple while loops with counters are faster in plain old javascript.
+Even logical operations are faster in pojs.
+And, tellingly, large portions of the emscripten runtime are in pojs and called from asmjs.
+In some cases, the performance can be improved by removing the 'use asm' pragma.
+But it is still no better than pojs.
+In other cases, the performance doesn't improve.
+In any case, there is no point in using asm.js.

 ## Why?
 Emscripten is great if you have an entire c++ application to port to the browser.